cva4com/cva4com.github.io/content/tuts/tts/neutts.md

 2. Go directly to the model page of NeuTTS Nano and NeuCodec:
    - https://huggingface.co/neuphonic/neutts-nano
    - https://huggingface.co/neuphonic/neucodec
-3. Fill out any required information and click the `Accept Conditions` or `Request Access button`.
+3. Fill out any required information and click the `Agree and access repository` button.
 4. Generate a token with `Read` permissions by going to your Hugging Face **Settings > Access Tokens**.
-5. Open your terminal and run: `huggingface-cli login`
+5. Open your terminal and run: `hf auth login`
+   The CLI will prompt you in one of two ways:
+   - Login with your browser
+   - Paste an Access Token
+6. Select the first option.
+The CLI will display a short code and ask you to open a URL (https://huggingface.co/oauth/device).
+Paste the code into your browser window to instantly approve the login.
-6. Paste your token when prompted and hit Enter.
+7. Select the second option.
+Paste your token when prompted and hit Enter.

 ## Step 4.
 Run the Inference